microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/01_Deploy.md

 <pre>Do not proceed to the next Module until you have a valid IP address for the EXTERNAL_IP value for the service.
 The value will say pending while it is being created.
 One some OpenShift cluster systems this process can take a few minutes.</pre>

+You can now proceed to Next Steps to Connect and Query SQL Server on OpenShift.

 <p style="border-bottom: 1px solid lightgrey;"></p>